kmanaseryan/ngx-envconfig/README.md

         export class AppModule { }
     ```

+Based on the provided `state` value in `environment.*.ts` file it will load the approprate `*.json` config file.
+Once the configuration `*.json` file is loaded, the Angular will bootstrap the app.

 ### Build Environments (if you use env variables option)

 - `ng build --env=dev` builds for development environment.
 This is default if you don't specify.